wsurles/github_hot_or_not/README.md

 http://wsurles.github.io/creating_an_approachable_data_product_with_R/

 I used google big query to get the github data.
 I provided it here in `/data`.
 You can see how I got the data in `/cron/get_data.R`.
+This data is not being actively updated with the cron script.
 The queries are in `/lib`.

 Please help me make this app better!